Agrigento: Economy

-Agrigento is a major tourist centre due to its extraordinarily rich archaeological legacy.
+Agrigento is a major tourist centre due to its archaeological legacy.
 It also serves as an agricultural centre for the surrounding region.
 Sulphur and potash were mined locally from Minoan times until the 1970s, and were exported worldwide from the nearby harbour of Porto Empedocle (named after the philosopher Empedocles, who lived in ancient Akragas).
 In 2010, the unemployment rate in Agrigento was 19.2%, almost twice the national average.